gpbl/SwiftChart/README.md

 * `add(series: ChartSeries)` – add a series to the chart.
 * `removeSeries()` – remove all the series from the chart.
 * `removeSeriesAtIndex(index: Int)` – remove a series at the specified index.
-* `valueForSeries()` – get the value of the specified series at the specified index.
+* `valueForSeries(seriesIndex: Int, dataIndex: Int)` – get the value of the specified series at the specified index.

 ## `ChartSeries` class